rhedlund87/Amazon_Connect_Desk_phone_email/README.md

 1. Copy the code from lambda_function.py into a python 3.11 Lambda function you create in the AWS console
 2. Edit Line 13 and Replace sender@example.com with your SES sender email address
 3. Edit Line 16 and Replace recipient@example.com with the receipient address you desire.
-4. Edit Line 46 and Repalce YOUR_CONNECT_INSTANCE_ID with your Amazon COnnect Instance ID.
+4. Edit Line 46 and Repalce YOUR_CONNECT_INSTANCE_ID with your Amazon Connect Instance ID.
 [How to find your Connect Instance ID](https://docs.aws.amazon.com/connect/latest/adminguide/find-instance-arn.html)
+5. Edit Line 81 Replace recipient@example.com with the receipient address you used on line 16.
+6. Deploy your Lambda
+7. Make sure your Lambda has the following Rights: 1. connect:DescribeUser 2. connect:ListUsers 3. ses:SendRawEmail